 Containers for Liquids

 Egypt has plenty of pharmacies in pretty much every city so don’t fret if you forget to pack something.
-Here are the toiletries that you’ll likely need during your Egyptian vacation:
+But here are a few health and beauty products that you’ll want to put on your packing list for Egypt:

 - Face wash